Kiopsy/onCreate/README.md

 * Brainstorming Screen
     * User can create new ideas
     * User can select media (gallery images or canvas drawing)
+* Canvas Drawing Screen
+    * User can draw on their phone screen
+    * User can select different stroke sizes and colors
 * Profile Screen
     * Displays users profile picture and description
 * Global Screen